On this page:

 - How to access NATA

 - How to use NATA results

-These limitations, or caveats, must always be kept in mind when interpreting the results, and the results should be used only to address questions for which the assessment methods are suited.
+Keep these limitations in mind when interpreting the results.
+Only use the results in ways for which the assessment methods are suited.

-EPA has completed five assessments that characterize the nationwide chronic cancer risk estimates and noncancer hazards from inhaling air toxics.
-The latest, the 2011 NATA, was made available to the public in late 2015.
+EPA has completed six assessments of nationwide long-term cancer risk estimates and noncancer hazards from breathing air toxics.
+The latest, the 2014 NATA, was released in 2018.

-The previous NATA, released in 2011, is the 2005 National-Scale Air Toxics Assessment.
+The previous NATA, released in 2015, is the 2011 National Air Toxics Assessment.